puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 	**Note:** Using these same steps, you can get support for Ruby coding by installing the Eclipse [Dynamic Languages Toolkit](http://www.eclipse.org/dltk/).
 Just be aware that the DLTK isn't supported by Puppet Labs.

-##Working with Puppet Projects in Geppetto
+##Working with Puppet Projects
 Geppetto provides several options for creating and editing Puppet projects.

 **Create new projects**  Work on new Puppet projects, Puppet modules, or Puppet projects based on [Forge](http://forge.puppetlabs.com/) modules.
 You can create new projects based on existing projects from your local file system, and from GitHub or Apache Subversion.

 **Create new repositories**  You can create new repositories on GitHub or Subversion, and then populate those repositories with new or existing Puppet projects.

-**Import and commit projects**  From GitHub or Subversion, import existing Puppet projects, edit them, and then commit them back to the repository that they came from.
+**Import and commit projects**  From Git or SVN, import existing Puppet projects, edit them, and then commit them back to the repository that they came from.
 You can also publish modules directly to the Forge.

 The following are some basic steps to get started with Puppet projects in Geppetto.